Krshivam/links/README.md

 # links
-this programm will extract all links in the given url How to Run : open terminal type python filename and hit enter.
+this programe will extract all links in the given url How to Run : open terminal type python filename and hit enter.